nicodoerre/PR_work_submission/ReadMe.md

 ## How to train the network
 To train the network, the train_edsr.py script is needed.
 This script enables the training of the EDSR network, either from scratch or with a pretrained file, with either the plain L1 loss or a combination of L1 and FSL loss presented in the report.
 Simply call it like this: `python train_edsr.py`.
 The script also features various command line arguments, which are listed below:
-- `--dataset_path`: The root path to the dataset on which the model should be trained
+- `--dataset_path`: The root path to the dataset on which the model should be trained.
+Also, the directory must contain the dataset split intop training and validation sets with the name "train" and "valid".
 - `--scale`: The upscaling factor the model should be trained on. please note that it is beneficial to train models of x3 and x4 scales on the back of x2 scale models
 - `--epochs`: Number of epochs the model should be trained
 - `--batch_size`: The size of the minibatch used during training